-Only legal entities can become a member of Plant ETP.
+Any entity can become a member of Plant ETP.
 Plant ETP members are stakeholders from academia, industry and/or the agricultural community, and can be individual companies, universities, research institutes, farming organisations, etc…, or organisations representing several companies, universities, research institutes, farming organisations, etc…

 For more information see our page “Become a member”